DataDog/rosie/doc/PROTOCOL.md

 The request has the following structure

 - `language`: language of the code submitted
-- `codeBase64`: base64 encoding of the code
+- `code`: base64 encoding of the code
 - `codeEncoding`: encoding of the code.
 This is optional, by default, the server will usse UTF-8
 - `rules`: array of rules to check